MDPvis/MDPvis.github.io/README.md

 * Fan Chart (comparison mode)
 * Time Series

-**Single Rollout**
+**Single Trajectory**

-Here a single rollout is shown.
+Here a single trajectory is shown.
 This could give a sequence of state snapshots provided as images from the MDP simulator.

 * State images (provided by simulator)
 * Stats panel